laurenrad/MidiMon/README.md

 [^1]: The module can currently be obtained from [Rick Murray's website](https://heyrick.eu/blog/index.php?diary=20230319).

+## Latest Release

+The latest release is v0.10 and is an alpha preview which is not well-tested or feature-complete.
+However, the basic functions should be there.
+See documentation in the release, which can be found [here](https://github.com/laurenrad/MidiMon/releases/tag/v0.1.0-alpha).

 ## Licensing

 MidiMon is free software, distributed under the terms of the Apache License,